 Tsuneyoshi, Ryoko, Fumiko Takahashi, Hideki Ito, Seulbi Lee, Maiko Sumino, Tate Kihara, Satsuki Kubodera, and Hikaru Ishiwata.
 2017.
 "Japanese Schooling and the Global and Multicultural Challenge: Globalization from Below.", Pp.190-213 in Globalization and Japanese "Exceptionalism" in Education:Insider's Views into a Changing System, edited by R.Tsuneyoshi.
 Abingdon, United Kingdom: Routledge.

 Wilder, Keenan.
 2015.
 "The origins of labour autonomy in authoritarian Tunisia."
 Contemporary Social Science 10(4): 349-363.

-Wilse, Cadence, Kehal, Prabhdeep Singh, Steinfeld, Jenn, and Mathew Johnson Forthcoming.
+Willse, Cadence, prabhdeep singh kehal, and Mathew Johnson.
+2020.
 Social Innovation and Civic Engagement: A Critical Praxis for Engagement in Higher Education.
 In E. Mlyn, and A. M. McBride (Eds.), The Civic Mission of Higher Education: Connecting Social Innovation and Civic Engagement.
 Sterling, VA: Stylus Publishing.